Education and Community Engagement Volunteer opportunities

 Land Management Volunteer Opportunities

 With more than 5500 acres of land to manage and maintain, volunteers are also needed assisting with land management projects.
-Our Buildings and Grounds team offers regularly-occurring opportunities to assist with things like trail upkeep and fence repair.
+Our Buildings and Grounds team offers regularly-occurring opportunities to assist with things like trail upkeep, road clearing and fence repair.
 From time to time, other opportunities may arise to assist with invasive species management, restoration work, and other related initiatives.
-Interested volunteers can read about upcoming 2024 opportunities and sign up here.
-Please contact Jim Krueger (krue0043@umn.edu) with questions.
+Opportunities and registration for 2025 will be available in late winter/early spring 2025.
+Please contact Mark Saxhaug (msaxhaug@umn.edu) with questions.

 Participatory science projects